ddev/ddev/docs/users/docker_installation.md

 <h1>Docker Installation</h1>

-## macOS Installation: Docker-ce For Mac
+## macOS Installation: Docker Desktop for Mac

-Most MacOS versions and computers will run Docker for Mac.
+Most MacOS versions and computers will run Docker Desktop for Mac.
 Homebrew users can `brew cask install docker` or you can download from [download.docker.com](https://download.docker.com/mac/stable/Docker.dmg).

-## Windows Installation: Docker-ce For Windows
+## Windows Installation: Docker Desktop for Windows

-Docker For Windows is the preferred docker environment for Windows 10 Pro and Windows 10 Enterprise.
+Docker Desktop for Windows is the preferred docker environment for Windows 10 Pro and Windows 10 Enterprise.

 [Download Docker-ce for Windows](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe)